 Hurricane travel insurance plans (and most travel insurance plans) typically cover three primary scenarios, with different levels of coverage: Advance cancellation, trip interruption, and delay.
 Each is fairly self-explanatory, but cancellation covers the full cancelling of your trip prior to departure.
 Trip interruption covers your losses for the unused portions of a trip cut short by a hurricane, plus transportation expenses to get you home.
 Trip delay coverage takes care of meals, lodging, and other expenses incurred when a trip is delayed by weather.

 The bar for cancellation coverage is fairly high.
 In most cases, your provider, such as an airline or tour company, must completely cease services for at least 24 hours as a result of the hurricane.
 This can include a resort shutting down due to damage from a hurricane prior to your trip.
 The point is, you can’t typically elect to cancel your trip due to a hurricane (except for those who purchased one specific type of insurance; more on that below).
 Your trip has to be cancelled by your providers for the insurance to take effect.

-The same goes for trip interruption coverage.
+The same goes for trip interruption and trip delay coverage.
 If you choose to leave because you’re worried about an actual hurricane heading roughly in your direction, your policy will likely not take effect.
-For example, Travel Guard says Trip Interruption takes effect if and when “you are forced to evacuate your hotel/resort” due to an imminent strike.
-The same goes for trip delay coverage: Your provider must postpone all services for a short period of time.
+Your provider must postpone all services for a short period of time for coverage to apply.